ISRO conducts 200th consecutive successful launch of RH200 sounding rocket | Technology

 The Rohini Sounding Rocket (RSR) series have been the forerunners for ISRO's heavier and more complex launch vehicles, with a continued usage even today for atmospheric and meteorological studies, the national space agency headquartered here said.

-''The 200th consecutive successful flight stands testimony to the commitment of Indian rocket scientists towards unmatched reliability demonstrated over the years,'' it was stated.
+''The 200th consecutive successful flight stands testimony to the commitment of Indian rocket scientists towards unmatched reliability demonstrated over the years,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)